Redirect the funds to help improve your financial well-being

 Erica earned a Bachelor of Business Administration degree from Ohio University with a concentration in Finance and Management Information Systems (MIS), and a Masters of Business Administration in Finance from John Carroll University in Cleveland, Ohio.
 She is a CFP® professional and a member of the Financial Planning Association (FPA).

-Within the Cleveland-area community, Erica is a member of Women for Economic & Leadership Development (WELD) and serves on its leadership team as the chair of the impact committee.
+Erica is on the Board of the Joyce Ivy Foundation, an organization committed to the academic advancement and leadership development of young women from the Midwest.
+Within the Cleveland-area community, Erica is a member of the Cleveland Chapter of Soroptimist International and serves on its membership committee.
 She serves on the Associate Board of the Greater Cleveland Sports Commission and the Alumni Committee of the Cleveland Leadership Center.
 She is a graduate of the 2013 class of Bridge Builders program of the Cleveland Leadership Center.

 Kathryn is a Principal in the Cleveland office.
 She has over eight years of experience serving clients with tax and accounting advice and services.